 - Not sure = 2

 for questions 2, 4, 6, 8, 10 the score contribution is the opposite :

 - Strongly Agree = 0

 Step 2.
 Add values and multiply the total by 2.5.
 Calculate the mean to find the score.
 The total score should end up with a range between 0 and 100.

 How to interpret SUS

-The highest the score the more usable the website is.
-Values above 68 are considered as good usability.
+The higher the score the more usable the website is.
+Values above 68 are considered a good usability score.

 NOTE.
 SUS should never be a substitute for good user testing and techniques.
 It is a low-cost tool that can be used in parallel with user testing to enhance or validate the results.